 To demonstrate what this can look like, the following images take place in an experience where the non-playable character's dialog text is an ad.
 The first image displays the ad text that displays to users who are eligible to see ads, and the second displays replacement text that displays to users who aren't eligible to see ads.
 By using the AreAdsAllowed boolean, the creator of the experience can programmatically verify user eligibility to see ads, then change the ad content context accordingly to align with each user's requirements.

-If you believe your entire experience is an ad, you must block users ineligible to see ads from being able to access your experience.
+If you believe all the content in your experience collectively constitutes an ad, you must prevent users ineligible to receive ads from viewing the content.
 For example, the following Script checks every user's eligibility to see ads as they enter the experience using PolicyService.GetPolicyInfoForPlayerAsync.
 If AreAdsAllowed returns false, the experience disconnects the user from the experience and provides a message informing the user that they are ineligible to access the experience.

 local Players = game:GetService("Players")local PolicyService = game:GetService("PolicyService")local Workspace = game:GetService("Workspace")local player = Players.LocalPlayer-- Get the policy info for the userlocal success, result = pcall(PolicyService.GetPolicyInfoForPlayerAsync, PolicyService, player)if success and result thenif not result.AreAdsAllowed then-- Remove ineligible user from accessing the experienceplayer:Kick("You are ineligible to access the experience.")endelseprint("Failed to get policy for player", player.Name, "Exception:", result)end